-We’ve seen increasingly wild, wet and unpredictable weather in recent years, so if your home’s in an area that is deemed at risk from flooding, it’s useful to know how to avoid damage to your gas appliances should such an emergency arise.
+We’ve seen increasingly wild, wet and unpredictable weather in recent years, so if your home is in an area that is deemed at risk from flooding, it’s useful to know how to avoid damage to your gas appliances should such an emergency arise.

-- You’ll also need to contact a competent electrical person to ensure that the electrical supply to the property and all appliances using electricity are safely disconnected.
+You’ll also need to contact a competent electrician to make sure your property’s electrical supply and all electrical appliances are safely disconnected.

-- You’ll want to contact your gas supplier so they can advise you of the general situation in the area.
+- Contact your gas supplier so they can advise you of the general situation in the area.

-- Before turning on the gas supply, contact a Gas Safe registered engineer so they can check that the gas installation pipework is not filled with water.
-If any water is found, it needs to be drained from the supply before the gas appliances can be re-checked and confirmed as safe, making them suitable for operation.
+- Get in touch with a Gas Safe registered engineer before turning on the gas supply.
+They’ll make sure the installation pipework isn’t filled with water.
+If it is, this must be removed from the supply before the gas appliances can be re-checked, confirmed as safe, and used as normal.

-- If you’re using pumps and generators to help clear flood waters always follow the manufacturer’s instructions on the equipment, and make sure there is enough ventilation to prevent any potential carbon monoxide exposure.
+- If you’re using pumps and generators to clear flood waters, be sure to follow the manufacturer’s instructions and make sure there’s enough ventilation to prevent potential carbon monoxide exposure from any exhaust gases.

 When a Gas Safe registered engineer visits your property, remember to check their Gas Safe ID card to make sure they are competent to work on all your appliances.